EASTER

 Make your own mask!

-It doesn't get any easier than this.
+It could hardly be any easier.
 Start with one

-to make a smooth paste and can apply to your skin.
-If you want a "higher level" customize the mixture for a specific healing purpose - replace the water with hydrolates or aloe vera gel or juice, add CO2 extract, herbs, or tinctures.
-Want to reduce the drying effect of clay?
+to create a smooth paste, and you can apply it to the skin.
+If you want a “higher level”, adapt the mixture to a specific therapeutic purpose – replace the water with a hydrolate or aloe vera gel or juice, add a CO2 extract, herbs or tinctures.
+Do you want to reduce the drying effect of the clay?
 Add carrier oils or macerates.

-Apply the mask to your face, leave on for 5 to 15 minutes
+Apply the mask to the face and leave it on for 5 to 15 minutes

-You can apply the same procedure for all types of clays.
+You can apply the same procedure with all types of clays.

 Bentonite

-Its characteristic feature is that it swells intensively when water is added and can reach up to
+Its characteristic property is that after mixing with water it swells intensively, and can reach up to

 12 times its original volume

 .
-It is because of this property of contracting and drying that it has an excellent ability to draw oils and toxins out of the skin, which is why it is excellent for the creation of compresses.
-Thanks to these abilities, we use it in cosmetics, especially in skin care, but also in spa treatments.
+Exactly because of this property of contraction and drying, it has an excellent capacity to draw oils and toxins out of the skin, which is why it is excellent for making compresses.
+Thanks to these properties, we use it in cosmetics especially in skincare, but also in bathing procedures.

 Bentonite is suitable for